catrone3/shadowrunNotes/Corps (Local)/FRFZ/Aurora Warrens/Paradise Lane.md

 [[Sam’s Gadgets]]
 [[Trinket's]]

-What they lacked was a reliable street doc, and so they recruited one and invited him to open his shop, Hippocrates.
+What they lacked was a reliable street doc, and so they recruited one and invited him to open his shop, [[Hippocrates]].

 District: [[../../../Locations/FRFZ/Aurora Warrens|Aurora Warrens]]
 Source: #6th